User-generated content (UGC) and video is constantly growing

-With the pandemic, video has been increasingly collaborative, whether it’s zoom meetings, live-streamed events, or birthday parties in quarantine.
-UGC videos emerged as the cost-effective, authentic, and engaging marketing tactic for marketers.
+With the pandemic, video has been increasingly collaborative.
+Whether it’s zoom meetings, live-streamed events, or birthday parties in quarantine.
+UGC videos in different formats emerged as the cost-effective, authentic, and engaging marketing tactic for marketers.
 Online contests, challenges, virtual events, and even employee-generated content have increased in popularity ever since Covid-19 forced businesses to innovate and reach out to customers, employees, and stakeholders at home.
 It required them to get more personal and less sales-y.

 By getting employees and brand managers to go live and post stories from home and interact with customers in live streams and challenges, brands tried to create a feeling of togetherness instead of traditional pushy marketing.
 This gave a face to the brand and stripped away the corporate feel.
 They focused on their customers and what they had to say through UGC campaigns.
 It led to a shift towards customer-centric marketing which increased trust and relatability, especially during a difficult time.